HILLMAN CAR CLUB

 Choose the Subject field thoughtfully.
 Don't leave it blank.

+When replying to a message, this address will be inserted automatically by your email client or app.
 Don't fiddle with the Subject field – this is important to everybody who wants to follow this discussion as a "thread."
-If your e-mail program doesn't automatically propagate the Subject field, please copy and paste it from the message you are replying to.

-On the other hand, if your contribution is a significant diversion from the original topic, please choose a new Subject field thoughtfully – e.g. Re: More Pertronix (was: Re: "Hillman - " Anyone out there?) .
+On the other hand, if your reply is a significant diversion from the original topic, please choose a new Subject field thoughtfully – e.g. Re: More Pertronix (was: Re: "Hillman - " Anyone out there?).

 Netiquette (network etiquette):

-After you get to know a few of the prominent contributors, you'll understand that we're a good-natured bunch of people who don't mind stirring each other up a bit.
-However, for some reason I don't understand, the Kiwis (people from New Zealand) are sensitive to Australians referring to their strange accent.
-(I'll probably get spammed for saying that ;-)
+After you get to know a few of the prominent contributors, you'll understand that we're a good-natured bunch of people who don't mind stirring each other up a bit – especially friends Evan & Doug in the USA.

-It's your job to unsubscribe from the HillmanCars discussion group when you no longer want messages – other subscribers aren't able to remove you, so please don't annoy them by asking.
+It's your job to unsubscribe from the HillmanCars discussion group when you no longer want to be involved – other members aren't able to remove you, so please don't annoy them by asking.

 Don't worry about the Subject field and message text – they're ignored.
 The message server program will remove you (the sender's e-mail address) from its list of subscribers.

-If you can't get anything to work properly, and need human intervention, you can get assistance from HillmanCars-owner@yahoogroups.com
+As a last resort, if you can't get anything to work properly and need human intervention, you can get assistance from the group owners

 Background to the HillmanCars group :

-During the first week of November 2004, the can-inc.com server ceased responding to any requests, so it was decided by the leading participants (including Evan) to encourage all known subscribers to transfer to the HillmanCars group at Yahoo.
+During the first week of November 2004, the can-inc.com server ceased responding to any requests, so it was decided by the leading participants (including Evan) to encourage all known subscribers to transfer to the HillmanCars group at Yahoo Groups.
+We sincerely thank Gary Moore for his generous contribution to the community of Hillman car fans during those early 7 years.

 Click here for a brief history of the original Hillman List.